Montia Sabbag Tells All On Kevin Hart’s Alleged Sex Tape: ‘He Was Sober When It Was Recorded’

-Montia Sabbag, the woman who claims to be the star of Kevin Hart’s alleged sex tape, reveals everything about her “intimate” encounter with the comedian in a never-before-seen tell-all interview.
+Montia Sabbag, the woman who claims to be the star of Kevin Hart’s alleged sex tape, revealed everything about her “intimate” encounter with the comedian in a never-before-seen tell-all interview.

 The 26-year-old aspiring actress has definitely become popular now that she got involved in a controversial video which reportedly shows the Get Hard star cheating on his pregnant wife, Eniko Parrish-Hart.